WorldVistA/docker-vista/README.md

     docker run -p 9430:9430 -p 8001:8001 -p 2223:22 -p 61012:61012 -d -P --sysctl kernel.msgmax=1048700 --sysctl kernel.msgmnb=65536000 --name=osehra osehra

+#### Mapping FileMan Files

+Since PIP has specific environment setup that is outside the normal from VistA it isn't integrated into the "normal" environemnt and must be ran using a helper script that sets up several environment variables for C Call-Outs and configuration.

+    pip/dm

+To map individual files:

+    OSEHRA>D MAPFM^KBBOSQL(FileNumber)

+Replace FileNumber with a valid parent File Number like 200 (NEW PERSON) or 2 (PATIENT)

+    OSEHRA>D MAPFM^KBBOSQL(200)

+Mapping all FileMan files can be accomplished by running:

+    OSEHRA>D MAPALL^KBBOSQL

+Note: This will corrupt certain tables in DATA-QWIK.
+See PIP issue: https://github.com/YottaDB/PIP/issues/72

+If you don't use the above script errors in the M routine will be reported such as

+    OSEHRA>D MAPFM^KBBOSQL(200)
+    %GTM-E-UNDEF, Undefined local variable: QUIT
+    At M source location CREATEMAP+19^KBBOSQL

+or

+    OSEHRA>D MAPFM^KBBOSQL(200)
+    %GTM-E-UNDEF, Undefined local variable: PARENT
+    At M source location GETPARENTS+1^KBBOSQL

 ## Roll-and-Scroll Access for non Caché installs

 1) Tied VistA user: